Introduction

 • sighash_type is the type of sighash; it is a TapSighashType enum.
 We are using the All variant, which indicates that the sighash will include all the inputs and outputs.

 We create the message msg by converting the sighash to a Message type.
 This is a the message that we will sign.
-The Message::from method takes anything that implements the promises to be a thirty two byte hash i.e., 32 bytes that came from a cryptographically secure hashing algorithm.
+The Message::from method is available for types that are intended and safe for signing.

 We compute the signature sig by using the sign_schnorr method.
 It takes a reference to a Message and a reference to a Keypair as arguments, and returns a Signature type.

-In the next step, we update the witness stack for the input we just signed by first converting the sighash_cache into a Transaction by using the into_transaction method.
+In the next step, we update the witness stack for the input we just signed by first releasing the Transaction from sighash_cache by using the into_transaction method.
 We access the witness field of the first input with tx.input[0].witness.
 It is a Witness type.
 We use the push method to push the serialized public and private Taproot keys.
 It expects a single argument of type AsRef<[u8]> which is a reference to a byte slice.
 We are using the as_ref method to convert the signature sig to a byte slice.

 As the last step we print this to terminal using the println! macro.
 This transaction is now ready to be broadcast to the Bitcoin network.